Why Performative Luxury Is Out—and Designing Legacy Is In

 Preserve Wellbeing

-Practical example: Instead of a one-off spa day for executives, embed a monthly “Resilience Workshop” into your calendar—complete with guided journaling, peer coaching, and micro-wellness breaks.
+Practical example: Instead of a one-off spa day for executives, embed a monthly “Resilience Workshop” into your calendar that’s complete with guided journaling, peer coaching, and micro-wellness breaks.

 Why it matters: You’re not just gifting a fleeting experience; you’re cultivating a culture of care that compounds over time.